 The Welsh-born British Architect Owen Jones, also believed that nature forms play an important role in architectural ornament and pattern and described them in his book The Grammar of Ornament.
 Another founder of the Art Nouveau movement was Christopher Dresser.

-If you liked these beautiful Art Nouveau flower prints then you should check out some of my other vintage flower illustrations.
+If you liked these beautiful Art Nouveau flower prints, then you should check out some of my other vintage flower illustrations.
 Particularly the vintage floral patterns for textiles.
 There is an art nouveau Cherry blossom print here too.
 And the art nouveau insects of E.A.
 Seguy.